spseng/JasonChen/coffee_machine.md

 And the WiFi worked.

 #### Monitor Website
-This is basically a Python script with a `while` loop with a
+This is basically a Python script with a `while` loop that uses the Twitter API and the urllib module to check Twitter and check the website for states.

 ### Custom Website
 [Django](https://www.djangoproject.com/) is a popular Python web framework